-Table 1 gives an overview of some approximate point nearest neighbor structures that can be used in Theorem 1.1.
+The table above gives an overview of some approximate point nearest neighbor structures that can be used in Theorem 1.1.
 The result by AINR gives the current best query performance for large enough values of c.
-For smaller c, an approach using locality sensitive hashing (LSH1) might be preferable.
+For smaller c, an approach using locality sensitive hashing (LSH1) may be preferable.
 With another variant of locality sensitive hashing (LSH2), the space can be made almost linear, at the expense of a slightly higher query time.
-The last result (and related results, e.g., [13]) is of particular interest as the memory consumption is a major bottleneck in practice.
-It also improves the previous algorithm by AIKN for line queries.
+The last result (and related practical results, e.g., [13]) is of particular interest in applications as the memory consumption is a major bottleneck in practice.
+It also improves over the previous algorithm by AIKN for line queries.